Astronomy Essentials

 Read more: Why no eclipse at every full and new moon?

-Who can see lunar eclipses
+Who can see lunar eclipses?

-The path of the moon during the partial lunar eclipse
+The constellation behind the partial lunar eclipse

 The October 28, 2023, partial lunar eclipse occurs when the moon is in the constellation of Aries the Ram.
-Our second brightest planet, Jupiter, is near the full moon as well.

 Find the moon’s path with respect to Earth’s umbral and penumbral shadows below.

 View detailed chart. | A map for the partial lunar eclipse on October 28, 2023.
-It sweeps across eastern Americas, Europe, Africa, Asia, Australia.
-Areas in white on the map will see all of the partial eclipse, the line down the middle notes where the greatest eclipse occurs.
+It sweeps across Europe, Africa, most of Asia and western Australia.
+Areas in white on the map will see all of the partial eclipse.
+The line down the middle notes where the greatest eclipse occurs.
 Shaded areas will see part of the eclipse and dark areas are where the eclipse is not visible.
 Note the difference between UTC and TD (terrestrial dynamical time, often abbreviated TT as well).
 Key to lunar eclipse maps here.
-Image via Fred Espenak.
+Image via Fred Espenak/ EclipseWise/.
 Used with permission.

 Maps and data for the partial lunar eclipse